 Autism spectrum disorder (ASD) is a heterogeneous neurodevelopmental condition defined by persistent difficulties in social communication and the presence of restricted, repetitive patterns of behavior.
-According to the U.S. Autism and Developmental Disabilities Monitoring (ADDM) Network, 1 in 36 eight-year-olds met diagnostic criteria in that ASD affects roughly 0.7-1% of the global population [2].
+According to the U.S. Autism and Developmental Disabilities Monitoring (ADDM) Network, 1 in 36 eight-year-olds met diagnostic criteria in 2020, representing a nearly fivefold increase since 2000 [1].
+Similar upward trends have been reported worldwide [1].
+A recent three-level meta-analysis, which combined data from 99 studies across six continents, now estimates that ASD affects roughly 0.7-1% of the global population [2].
 As prevalence climbs, attention has shifted toward the somatic comorbidities that shape day-to-day functioning and quality of life for people with autism, most notably disorders of the skin.